mgo-tec/ESP32_SD_EasyWebSocket/README.md

 My Blog: https://www.mgo-tec.com
 # Change log:
+(1.51.1)
+When reading external HTML file of UTF-8 format, we have fixed the problem of not reading UTF-8 Japanese kanji.
+Incidentally, please note that files saved in Shift_JIS format can not be used.
+Be sure to use a text file saved in UTF-8 format.

 (1.51)
 Significantly improved WebSocket handshake function structure.
 By adding the EWS_HandShake_main function and putting it in the local function, global variable area and SRAM can be reduced.